WebOrigami/docs/src/content/framework/tutorial.md

 ## Invoke a template as a function

-You invoke a Graph Origami template as a function just like you invoked `greet`.
+You invoke a Graph Origami template as a function just like you invoked `greet.js`.

 **Example:** If you have a template `product.ori`, you can invoke it with:

 ```
 product.html = product.ori()
 ```

-When invoking a JavaScript function, the `.js` extension is optional — but you _do_ need to include the `.ori` extension to invoke a template as a function.

 <span class="tutorialStep"></span> **Try it:** In `site.graph`, update your `index.html` formula to invoke your `index.ori` template as a function.